María Adánez: Film

 Adánez began her film career at the age of 6 with Angelino Fons in the film Mar Brava, where she shared the stage with Alfredo Mayo and Jorge Sanz.
 In 1982 she performed in the movie Loca por el circo and in 1983 in Vivir mañana, El currante and El Crack II.
 Later, she participated in several films among which are: El rey del mambo, Los peores años de nuestra vida y La ley de la frontera.

 As of 1998, she was valued as a promising actress of Spanish cinema, thanks to her participation in Time of Happiness, where she played a young woman who is influenced by the hippie culture of the seventies.
 A year after, she starred in Antonio del Real's Cha-cha-chá, where she played María.

-Very active for the next ten years, in 2009 she made a name for herself in the United States by participating in Donald Petrie's Life in Ruins, where she played Lena, a sexy, newly divorced Spanish woman who decides to take a trip to Greece to forget her marriage.
+Very active for the next ten years, in 2009 she appeared in Donald Petrie's Life in Ruins, where she played Lena, a sexy, newly-divorced Spanish woman who decides to take a trip to Greece to forget her marriage.
 The director specifically searched in Spain for two actresses to play two women of the same nationality.
 At first, the writers were not going to include characters of this nationality, but the actors Javier Bardem or Penélope Cruz made him include them.

 In May 2011, she began filming her first job as director, 5ºB Escalera Dcha, where she also works as a producer and scriptwriter.
 The project was born in 2010 after the death of her father.